 Workplace bullying is on the rise across America.
-It can take the form of malicious gossip or defamation, quid pro quo sexual harassment, or offensive remarks.
+It can take the form of malicious gossip or defamation, sexual harassment, or offensive remarks.
 Many kinds of unwelcome conduct can generate a hostile work environment, but generally it is found when someone in a workplace engages in discriminatory harassment against one or more employees.
 The harassing person can be a coworker, supervisor, client, or even an independent contractor.

 Discriminatory harassment based on race, genetics, age, sex, religion, national origin, or disability can create a hostile work environment, as can retaliation for complaining about discrimination on the basis of these protected characteristics.
 Certain states have enacted stronger protection through their anti-discrimination laws than what is offered by the federal government.
 For example, they may cover employees at smaller companies.